atlisg/resume/README.md

 # resume

-My online résumé built in Vue.js.
+This website was whipped up in March 2020, originally to create an online résumé but then morphed into a frontpage for Ethicode.
+The page was built with Vue.js, Webpack and TypeScript.
 Template used: [vue-template-webpack-typescript](https://github.com/ryutamaki/vue-template-webpack-typescript) (A full-featured Webpack + typescript + vue-loader setup with hot reload, linting, testing & css extraction)

 ## Build Setup